Serving in our Community

-Family Gateway’s downtown facility currently houses 31 families on a transitional basis, with plans to increase that to 40 families in the near future.
-Family Gateway also oversees a two-year sliding scale voucher program for homeless families moving into their own apartment.
-In-kind donations of clothing and household goods (but not food) can be delivered to the Casa View Thrift Store or the CitySquare Thrift Store.
-Credit vouchers for items received, are given to Family Gateway to be used by its clients when they shop at the thrift stores.
+Family Gateway's downtown facility currently houses 31 families on a transitional basis, with plans to increase that to 40 families in the near future.
+Family Gateway also oversees a two-year sliding scale voucher program for homeless families moving into their own apartments.
+In-kind donations of clothing and household goods (but not food) can be delivered to the Casa View Thrift Store, or see the website for donation bins located around the metroplex.
+Credit vouchers for items received are given to Family Gateway to be used by its clients when they shop at the thrift stores.

 North Dallas Shared Ministries is a cooperative effort of 52 congregations that combine resources to efficiently deliver effective and appropriate assistance to Dallas' poorest individuals and families.